 You might have already guessed that as a manager, one of the tasks you must do is to keep an eye on each vehicle.
 However, that's not the only thing you have to do.
 A fleet manager has many responsibilities ranging from scheduling fleet maintenance to compiling accurate data.
 The tasks of a fleet manager can be very overwhelming because of you're going to be doing so much at once.
 Doing them manually can cause a lot of unnecessary stress.

 As a result, this can reduce your overall visibility into how efficient your fleet is.
 Fortunately, fleet management technology has evolved to a point where you can basically keep tabs on everything at once.
-This system can assist you giving you quick, accurate data from each vehicle that’s currently in use.
+Installing safety devices such as CameraMatics commercial dash cams streamlines fleet management.
+They do this using AI powered telematics and camera footage combined into powerful dashboard reports in order to flag fleet safety and performance issues.
+This system can assist you giving you quick, accurate data from each vehicle that's currently in use.
 You can also track the vehicles more efficiently and see where they are at any given time.

 2. You Have to Make Sure the Vehicles Are Well-Equipped